shawnohare/conf/README.md

 ###  Install nix

 Except on NixOS, we must install nix (the package manager) itself to build the flake.
 Consider also [determinate][ds-intro].

-Note that this installer will not result in an identical setup as the official installer.
+Note that the Determinate Systems installer will not necessarily result in an identical setup as the official installer.
 In particular, some default channels are not necessarily set.
 This can make uninstalling nix-darwin a pain.
-[Confere the nix-installer repo][ds-nix-installer-repo] for nuances.
+Confer the [nix-installer repo][ds-nix-installer-repo] for nuances.

+Determinate systems nix is now [directly compatible][ds-nix-darwin-compat] with nix-darwin 24.11.
+Both detsys nix and nix-darwin want to manage nix directly.

-1. [the Determinate Systems graphical installer][ds-graphical-installer].
+1. The [Determinate Systems graphical installer][ds-graphical-installer].
-2. The Determinate Systems cli installer
+1. The Determinate Systems cli installer
     ```bash
     if [ "$(uname -s)" = "Darwin" ]; then
         xcode-select --install
     fi
     curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install
     ```
-3. The official installer
+1. The official installer
     ```bash
     if [ "$(uname -s)" = "Darwin" ]; then
         xcode-select --install